IvanWong87/Credit-Card-Approval-Prediction/README.md

 # Credit-Card-Approval-Prediction
 Should the bank issue a credit card to the applicant?

-Try to predict whether the applicant is a good client or bad client by using two csv file.
+Build up a machine learning model to predict whether the applicant is a good client or bad client by using two csv file.

 First csv file is called application_record.csv which have 7759841 rows and 18 columns.
 It contains the personal information such as gender, age, family size, education level, annual income, etc.